iamneowise/MobileStore-Application-Angular/README.md

 **Functional Requirements:**

-- Build an application that customer can access and purchase books online.
+- Build an application that customer can access and purchase mobiles online.
 - The application should have signup, login, profile, dashboard page, and product page.
 - This application should have a provision to maintain a database for customer information, order information and product portfolio.
 - Also, an integrated platform required for admin and customer.